tobedeclared/geoip/README.md

-# GeoIP for V2Ray

-This project releases GeoIP files monthly for routing purpose in Project V. It also provides a command line interface(CLI) tool for users to customize their own GeoIP files.

 ## Download links

 For all GeoIP files released by this project, see the [release branch](https://github.com/tobedeclared/geoip/tree/release).
 Below are download URLs for some GeoIP files: